-Water-soluble plant pigments, which are found in almost all higher plants and give the flowers and fruits the red, violet, blue or blue-black color.
-They belong to the group of phenols (Polyphenols), as well as to the large over 6,500 species of dye group flavonoids, The name derives from the Greek terms anthos (flower, flower) and kyáneos (dark blue).
+Water-soluble plant pigments, which are found in almost all higher plants and give the flowers and fruits the red, purple, blue or blue-black color.
+They belong to the group of phenols (Polyphenols), as well as the large over 6,500 species of dye group flavonoids, The name derives from the Greek terms anthos (flower, flower) and kyáneos (dark blue).
 Anthocyanins are the glycosides (Sugar compounds) of the sugar-free anthocyanidins, the actual dye components.
 The attached sugar molecules (glycones) cause the water solubility of the color pigments.
 There are about 250 different anthocyanins known.
 In wine, it is mainly the glycosides of cyanidin, Delphinidin, malvidine. peonidin and petunidin.

 oxidant have a decolorizing effect on anthocyanins.
-That's why too much sulfur dioxide cause fading of the red color in the wine.
+That's why too much sulfur dioxide cause a fading of the red color in the wine.
 Some anthocyanins are converted by metabolic processes in the grape into proanthocyanidins (tannin derivatives).
-In the bottle aging or. aging Anthocyanins also react with the wine tannins and are considered deep red depot (Sediment) precipitated.
+In the bottle aging respectively. aging Anthocyanins also react with the tannins and are considered deep red depot (Sediment) precipitated.
 This thus causes the change and fading of the wine color during the aging process.
 The proportion of red decreases while it increases proportion of yellow relative.
 The red wine turns brownish and becomes lighter.
-Since each grape has a specific anthocyanin pattern, the dye profile can be used in part for grape variety identification.
+Since each grape has a specific anthocyanin pattern, the dye profile can be used in part for grape identification.
 This is done by means of chromatography and spectrometry of grapes or wine.

 A specific anthocyanin derivative is malvidin-3,5-diglucoside, which is found mainly in the American wild grape Vitis labrusca is included.
-However, the term "hybrid dye" or "direct carrier dye" is misleading because even non-crossed and / or unrefined Labrusca vines have the dye.
+However, the term "hybrid dye" or "direct carrier dye" is misleading because non-crossed and / or unrefined Labrusca vines also possess the dye.
 It gives the wine a typical orange-red color.
 In the varieties of the European species Vitis vinifera this substance is undetectable.
-Although it has no negative influence on the taste and is also harmless to health, but proves with its occurrence that the grapes in question contain American genes or a wine contains parts of a wine pressed from such grapes.
+Although it has no negative influence on the taste and is also harmless to health, but proves with its occurrence that the grapes in question contain American genes or a wine contains portions of a wine pressed from such grapes.
 Within the EU may hybrids without shares in European genes are not used for wine production (see below Quality wine-grape varieties ).